Skip to content

 The Physical Symptoms of Addictions

-Morphine addiction has a series of physical symptoms that show up both during the consumption stage and the withdrawal stage.
+Morphine addiction has a series of physical symptoms that show up both during the consumption and withdrawal stages.
 Here is what you may experience when you are addicted:

 • Dilated pupils